 As a volunteer collaborative with limited fiscal and human resources, MetroGIS needs to be judicious when selecting the projects and initiatives it will proceed with.
-Project priorities identified for the 2024 Work Plan work cycle are identified in the table below.
+Project priorities identified for the 2025 Work Plan work cycle are identified in the table below.
 This ranking and prioritization reflect the discussion and decision of the Coordinating Committee.
-There are currently four (4) are active projects, one project in maintenance mode and four others that are not prioritized currently or on hold.